 For marketing purposes, Google and mainstream social media platforms have strict policies prohibiting cannabis advertisements.
 New social media platforms like LeafWire and MJLink have erupted to provide a cannabis friendly community, but the number of members simply does not compare to the larger social media players.
 In addition, email providers continue to flag emails for “inappropriate” language and have forced marketers to get creative with their word choice when promoting green grass.

-Not having the ability to filter by NAICS codes or advertise freely can greatly hinder a cannabis company’s recruitment efforts as well.
+Not having the ability to advertise freely can greatly hinder a cannabis company’s recruitment efforts as well.
 It not only limits the number of viewers and makes it difficult to build a brand, but not being recognized as a “professional” industry can create uncertainty.
 This uncertainty can deter applicants, who might be excellent employees, from submitting an application.